23rd Aug, 2019

 Generating high quality leads is the backbone of good B2B marketing strategy, and establishing strong lead generation programs will ensure you to maintain a steady growth rate for your business.
 And B2B marketing is a lot different compared to B2C.

 Getting a high volume of B2B leads but the number of successful sales still low.
-Does it sound like an often-relatable situation for your lead generation marketing programs.
+Does it sound like an often-relatable situation for your online lead generation marketing programs.

 50% of the leads in any sales funnel are nowhere near being ready to buy.